run-ai/docs/docs/Administrator/Cluster-Setup/Installing-Run-AI-on-an-on-premise-Kubernetes-Cluster.md

 Where ``<node-name>`` is the name of the node.
 Node names can be obtained by running ``kubectl get nodes``

+!!!
+Note
+Typically Kubernetes master node(s) have a ["NoSchedule" taint](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) to avoid non-system pods running on a master node.
+Pressuring master nodes may lead to the Kubernetes system not functioning properly.
+If your master node is not a GPU node, make sure that this taint exists so that Run:AI too, does not run on a master node.

 ## Step 3: Install Run:AI